This post may include affiliate links.

 And let’s say that you’d already put all your canning stuff away for the season.
 Hypothetically, of course. 😉

-What’s a girl to do with a big bowl of peppers?
-Dehydrate them, of course!
-First, cut the stems off the peppers and cut them in half.
-Use gloves if you think you might rub your eyes or nose.
+Wash your jalapeños, cut the stems off, and then cut the peppers in half the long way.
+Use medical gloves (I like these) if you think you might rub your eyes or nose.
 You really don’t want pepper juice in your eyeball.

-Some folks dry their peppers whole, but I cut mine in half because you never know when you will find one with mold inside.
+Some folks dehydrate their peppers whole, but I cut mine in half because you never know when you will find one with mold inside.
 If you dried this whole, you’d never know the mold was there–and you sure don’t want to eat that.

 Once your dehydrator is loaded up–for the love of all that is holy–put it outside and turn it on.
 Believe me when I say that you don’t want jalapeño clouds wafting through your house for hours.

-Dry your peppers at 135F for 6-8 hours.
+Dehydrate your peppers at 135F for 6-8 hours.
 You’ll know they’re done when they snap instead of bend.

 You can grind them in a coffee grinder (I like this one) or store them whole in a canning jar.